minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

     _natural_key_attrs = ["greeting", "address"]
 ```
 As you can see, the *ReferenceField* function takes in 3 parameters.
 The first option is the type of the object being referenced. *max_issue_scan_level* gets used to set the clearance level of the IPAddress (which will be scanned again once a new Greeting OOI gets created and references this address), in our example, we set it to 0 because we don't want the address to be scanned again.
 And with *max_inherit_scan_level* we specify what clearance level our Greeting OOI should get.
-The clearance level of our Greeting OOI gets inherited by the IPAddress as long as it is lower than *max_inherit_scan_level*. **TODO: ASK WHAT THE PARAMETERS MEAN EXACTLY**
+The clearance level of our Greeting OOI gets inherited by the IPAddress as long as it is lower than *max_inherit_scan_level*.

 Now that our model is finished we need to add it to the lists of existing OOIs.
 We can do this by going to *octopoes/octopoes/models/types.py* and importing our Model by saying:
 ```